Critical Infrastructure’s Massive Cyber Risk

-As society emerges from the global COVID-19 pandemic, one thing is true: we are living in an age of accelerated digital transformation.
-This high-tech progression is wonderful for maintaining human connections and increasing efficiency and sustainability with more people working from home and fewer commuters on the road.
+We are living in an age of accelerated digital transformation.
+This high-tech progression is wonderful for maintaining human connections and increasing efficiency and sustainability as people continue working, networking, and celebrating remotely.

 However, this digital transformation also significantly increases our reliance on technology and data, creating opportunities for greater cyberattacks – with critical infrastructure being the most vulnerable.
-This ever-evolving advancement calls for higher proactive efforts to protect critical infrastructure systems, like water processing, energy networks, and fuel pipelines.
-Cyberattacks on national critical infrastructure not only pose risk to economic security and infrastructure assets, but also impact public safety and health.
+This ever-evolving advancement calls for higher proactive efforts to protect critical infrastructure systems like water processing, energy networks, and fuel pipelines.
+Cyberattacks on national infrastructure threaten economic security and infrastructure assets and impact public safety and health.

 In short, critical infrastructure’s lack of cyber security is a national security risk.

-The gas and water sectors are just two of many critical infrastructure industries that are at risk.
-A prolonged and widespread cyber attack on the energy sectorwould cause repercussions to other essential sectors including medical, public transportation, banking services, and even the logistics like food supply chains.
+The gas and water sectors are just two of many critical infrastructure industries at risk.
+A prolonged and widespread cyber-attack on the energy sector would cause repercussions to other essential industries, including medical, public transportation, banking services, and even the logistics like food supply chains.

 Cybersecurity must become a priority for the critical infrastructure industry.
-Improving the cybersecurity of our infrastructure not only addresses the fortification of our national security, but also the continued health of our communities.
+Improving the cybersecurity of our infrastructure addresses the fortification of our national security and the continued health of our communities.

-In the past five years, cyber threats and ransomware attacks have spiked, especially throughout the COVID-19 pandemic due to more services moving parts of their business online.
-Unlike in the past, these cyber threats appear to be more directed at destruction rather than on criminal activity for monetary profit.
-This comes with no surprise with geopolitical tensions rising and with hackers having additional access to evolving technology.
+Cyber threats and ransomware attacks have spiked in the past five years, especially throughout the COVID-19 pandemic, due to more services moving parts of their business online.
+However, unlike in the past, these cyber threats appear to be more directed at destruction rather than criminal activity for monetary profit.
+This is no surprise with geopolitical tensions rising and hackers having additional access to evolving technology.

 The Department of Defense (DoD) mandates strong cybersecurity practices and information sharing.
-That requirement does not currently exist within critical infrastructure.
-The critical infrastructure industry must follow the DoD model for minimum security standards and must be regularly held accountable through auditing and enforcement.
+However, that requirement does not currently exist within critical infrastructure.
+The critical infrastructure industry must follow the DoD model for minimum security standards and be regularly held accountable through auditing and enforcement.

-The cyber threat is not new but it is rapidly evolving and the industry must accept that legacy security models are no longer adequate.
+The cyber threat is not new, but it is rapidly evolving, and the industry must accept that legacy security models are no longer adequate.
 We must adapt.
-In order to do so, it’s important to explore the hindrances that define the current state of affairs.
+It’s important to explore the hindrances that define the current state of affairs.

 Reliance on industry to self-perform security without proper incentive and directive has resulted in inactivity.
 In addition, the private sector’s access to the tools needed to identify and prevent these attacks is limited by legal and administrative constraints.
 Lastly, the government’s capabilities are dispersed across various agencies and departments, which adds to the complexity of the current environment.

-Any investments in modernizing critical infrastructure must make cybersecurity mandatory, especially as the U.S. administration considers a new infrastructure bill.
-There will never be enough money to fully secure our infrastructure, but increased accountability and partnership will help.
-We don’t have a choice.
-The threat is real and it is here.
+Any investments in modernizing critical infrastructure must make cybersecurity mandatory, especially as the U.S. administration continues to roll out the new infrastructure bill passed in late 2021.
+There will never be enough money to secure our infrastructure fully, but increased accountability and partnership will help.
+Unfortunately, we don’t have a choice.
+The threat is real, and it is here.